How to Effectively Manage Anxiety: Simple Techniques to Calm the Storm

-There are dozens of types of anxiety, but all of them are related to the sympathetic nervous system’s alert mechanism of Fight, Flight or Freeze.
+There are dozens of types of anxiety, but all of them are related to the sympathetic nervous system’s alert mechanism of Fight, Flight, or Freeze.
 Fortunately, there are very specific skills that you can learn to calm the storm, or at least make it more manageable while you get those skills dialed in better.

-So let’s get to it and discuss the basics of anxiety management.
+Let’s discuss the basics of anxiety management.
 Here are a few terms to become familiar with:

-- Mindfulness – quite simply, noticing what is, but without judging it as
+- Mindfulness: quite simply, noticing what is, but without judging it as

-- Breathing – proper belly breathing turns down the fight-or-flight mechanism
+- Breathing: proper belly breathing turns down the fight-or-flight mechanism

-- Meditation – a mindfulness practice involving noticing simply what is, while anchored in the breath
+- Meditation: a mindfulness practice involving noticing simply what is, while anchored in the breath

 Please read this post on mindfulness for greater detail.
 To summarize though, mindfulness is about noticing what is going on inside of you, and around you, without judging it as good or bad.
-You may experience thoughts of ‘good’ or ‘bad’ but with mindfulness, you simply see those as thoughts and shift your focus to what the discomfort is trying to tell you (like to remove your hand from the hot stove to prevent further burning).
+You may experience thoughts of ‘good’ or ‘bad’ but with mindfulness, you simply see those as thoughts and shift your focus to what the discomfort is trying to tell you (like removing your hand from the hot stove to prevent further burning).

-Breathing: Initiate the ‘relaxation response’
+Breathing: Initiate the “Relaxation Response”

 Reading this post on meditation will help with this section and the next one.

-When you breathe from your belly, where the belly expands on the inhale, you are breathing like you do in your most relaxed state of sleep.
+When you breathe from your belly, where the belly expands on the inhale, you are breathing as you do in your most relaxed state of sleep.
 This kind of smooth, rhythmic breathing stimulates a neurological process called the relaxation response that slows brainwaves and triggers the release of endorphins that calm the body.
 It takes practice to become proficient with it and to notice the benefits; however, biofeedback can show that the body is responding even if you do not consciously notice it.
 Keep going.